CroodSolutions/CTRL-ESC-HOST/4 - Specific Escape Scenarios/HP POS Kiosk Found in Engagement and Tested/README.md

 During a recent site visit / assessment with a scope focused on kiosks and exposed devices, there was an HP POS kiosk that was on a user/agent signin screen.
 After testing a wide range of normal kiosk escapes that did not work, Shift+Alt+NumLock for a dialog box and the Windows link to "Disable this keyboard shortcut..." successfully spawned Control Panel, and it was obviously all downhill from there.

 Disclaimer / caveat: In testing kiosks, there is no real screen shot of the stages leading up to escape, so you are stuck with my TERRIBLE camera phone photos.
-Sucks to be you.

 ## Kiosk / POS Build